candyandy951/ae-awards-show-maker/README.md

 When you click the "CONFIRM & RUN" button in the review window the script will create a new folder named "Award Show Maker [# of times you've run the script]" in the same location as your Template Comp to house all of the "slide" comps that it is about to make, then it will do the following for every entry in the Review List:

  1. Make a duplicate of your Template Comp and place it in the newly created folder.
- 2. Replace the source of the photo layer with the new Photo Comp associated with the "slide" (if you checked the "Photo Layer" checkbox).
+ 2. Replace the source of the photo layer in the duplicate comp with the new Photo Comp associated with the "slide" (if you checked the "Photo Layer" checkbox).
     - The name of the associated photo comp was shown in the Review Window if applicable.
- 3. Replace the source text in the "Name" text layer with the associated data from the CSV (if you checked the "Name Layer" checkbox).
+ 3. Replace the source text in the "Name" text layer of the duplicate comp with the associated data from the CSV (if you checked the "Name Layer" checkbox).
 	 - the "Name" text was shown in the Review Window if applicable.
- 4. Replace the source text in the "Subtitle 1" text layer with the associated data from the CSV (if you checked the "Subtitle Layer" checkbox).
+ 4. Replace the source text in the "Subtitle 1" text layer of the duplicate comp with the associated data from the CSV (if you checked the "Subtitle Layer" checkbox).
 	 - The "Subtitle 1" text was shown in the Review Window if applicable.
-5. Replace the source text in the "Subtitle 2" text layer with the associated data from the CSV (if you checked the "second Subtitle" checkbox).
+5. Replace the source text in the "Subtitle 2" text layer of the duplicate comp with the associated data from the CSV (if you checked the "second Subtitle" checkbox).
 	- The "Subtitle 2" text was shown in the Review Window if applicable.

 ## Step 5: Assemble your "Master Comp"
 Now that you have all of your individual "slide" comps, you should arrange them into one clean "Master Comp" so they can be rendered as one coherent video.
-Currently this script does not have functionality to do this for you (but it may eventually), so I'll outline my usual next-steps below:
+Currently this script does not have functionality to do this for you (maybe it will eventually), so I'll outline my usual next-steps below:

  1. Create a new "Master Comp" - it'll likely have the same specs as your Template Comp, but will be long enough to fit the combined durations of each of your newly created "slide" comps.
  2. Add all of your newly created "slide" comps to the Master Comp.